 For further help, read our tips on how to charm anyone and win people over.

 Questionable quality and delivery

-Have you provided a high quality service or product?
+Have you provided a high-quality service or product?
 Are you offering great value for money and meeting client expectations?
-You can certainly put systems in place to ensure you’re doing everything you can to deliver your very best work.
+You can undoubtedly put systems in place to ensure you’re doing everything you can to deliver your very best work.

 But a client’s perception of the quality of your work is also crucial to get right.
 Here are some strategy ideas to help boost your client’s verdict on the quality of your work:

-Agree outcomes and objectives at the very start of a project or client relationship.
-Put systems in place to track your progress and regularly update your client about key successes.
+Agree on outcomes and objectives at the very start of a project or client relationship.
+Put systems in place to track your progress and regularly update your client on successes.
 Read this tips article on how to manage and deliver a successful creative project.

 Offer complete transparency around your process, so that your client fully understands the extent of the work and skills involved.